 Clearly define the aim of the product

-It is very important to define the most important useful points of the product which are going to solve user’s problems.
+It is very important to define the most important useful points of the product which are going to solve the user’s problems.
 This data will determine what kind of contents drives your product.

-If it is a text-driven stuff like a blog app or e-reader for example, perhaps light background will be a better choice.
+If it is text-driven stuff like a blog app or e-reader for example, perhaps light background will be a better choice.
 The light will create the feeling of a more airy and spacious screen or page and it will be easier to concentrate purely on the text.

 However, if your product is visually driven and moves more round images rather than text, color scheme with the dark or bright background for the interface can become an efficient solution as the colors of the images can fell deeper and the general layout, if accomplished properly, can get stylish and sometimes even luxury look.